 of dark green leafy vegetables!

 My favorite method to guarantee that I get plenty of spirulina and chlorella is to blend these two green superfoods into a smoothie every morning.
-My basic recipe uses coconut milk, a banana, two raw organic eggs or protein powder, and a tablespoon of spirulina and/or chlorella combined in a blender.
+My basic recipe uses coconut or some other nut milk, a banana, raw organic eggs or protein powder, and a tablespoon of spirulina and/or chlorella combined in a blender.

 Bananas blend well with chlorella, and mask the bitterness very well — just make sure you use very ripe ones.
 You can add more ingredients to flavor the smoothie to your liking.